 \section{Bias mitigation}

-Bias mitigation refers to the process of taking actions on models, data, or results to reduce the bias between the sensitive variable and the estimated variable of interest.
-Like fairness measurements, there is no consensus on bias mitigation approaches.
-The field of research in bias mitigation is expanding, and the methods proposed in the literature are often closely tied to the specific use cases they address.
-Binary $y$ remains a preferred case in the literature.
-In this study, we present methods that can be applied to regression and offer adaptations to suit the context of insurance.
-Mitigation can be applied before, during, or after the modeling process.
+Fairness bias mitigation involves reducing the unwanted influence of the sensitive variable and the estimated variable of interest in models, data, or results.
+There is no consensus on bias mitigation approaches, as they are closely tied to specific use cases.
+Binary $y$ is often preferred in the literature, but in this study, we present methods applicable to regression and adapted for insurance contexts.
+Mitigation can occur before, during, or after modeling.

-It's crucial to note that incorporating fairness into the modeling process adds a constraint that usually has a negative impact on model performance.
-Many research papers have observed a drop in performance in their applications, and some have attempted to quantify these performance reductions mathematically \citep{delbarrio2020review}.
-Therefore, it is essential to enforce fairness while maintaining an acceptable level of performance.
+Incorporating fairness into the modeling process typically negatively impacts performance.
+Many papers have observed performance drops, with attempts to quantify these reductions \citep{delbarrio2020review}.
+Therefore, maintaining acceptable performance while enforcing fairness is crucial.

-In our study, we evaluate model performance using two mean metrics: the Root Mean Square Error (RMSE) and the losses over premiums ratio (LR):
+We evaluate model performance using two mean metrics: Root Mean Square Error (RMSE) and losses over premiums ratio (LR):

-where $w_i$ may represent a weight based on the variable $y$ being considered.
-For frequency and premium, $w_i$ corresponds to exposure, and for the average cost, it corresponds to the number of claims.

-To strike a balance between these performance metrics and fairness metrics, we use them to guide the optimization and comparison of our methods.
-We define a scenario as the combination of hyperparameters and variable selection that results in a specific model.
-A scenario is considered non-dominated when no other model simultaneously achieves better performance and fairness metrics.
-Dominated scenarios are those that can be surpassed by another scenario in terms of fairness and performance.
+where $w_i$ may represent a weight based on the variable $y$ considered.
+To balance performance and fairness metrics, we use them to guide optimization and comparison.
+A scenario is non-dominated when no other model achieves better performance and fairness simultaneously.
+Dominated scenarios can be surpassed by others in terms of fairness and performance.